Mats-Agenor/LMC-Orbital-Dynamics/README.md

 # LMC-Orbital-Dynamics
 ------------
 Compile with: mpic++ -O3 -std=c++17 LMC.cpp -o LMC
 Run with: mpirun -np 20 ./LMC

-On a cluster, using 20 MPI processes, the simulation takes approximately 5 minutes to complete.
+On a cluster, using 20 MPI process, the simulation takes approximately 5 minutes to complete.

 ------------

-This C++ code simulates the orbit of the Large Magellanic Cloud (LMC) around the Milky Way galaxy over a timescale of several billion years.
-It is designed to run in parallel using MPI, which allows the code to distribute different parameter combinations across multiple processes.
-The main goal is to study the dynamical evolution of the LMC while considering realistic gravitational potentials and dynamical friction.
+This C++ code simulates the orbit of the Large Magellanic Cloud (LMC) around the Milky Way on a timescale of a few billion years.
+It is designed to be executed in parallel using MPI, which allows the code to distribute different combinations of parameters among multiple threads.
+The main goal is to study the dynamical evolution of the LMC, considering realistic gravitational potentials and dynamic friction.

-### Step-by-step Explanation:
+### Step-by-step explanation:

-1. **Parallelization Setup (MPI):**
+1. **Parallelization Configuration (MPI):**
-   The code uses MPI to distribute simulations across different processors.
-Each process explores different initial conditions by varying parameters such as position and velocity within a specified grid.
+The code uses MPI to distribute simulations among different processors.
+Each process should explore different initial conditions, varying parameters such as position and velocity within a specified grid.

-2. **Time Integration Settings:**
+2. **Temporal Integration Settings:**
-   The total integration time is set to 5 Gyr (Gigayears), and the timestep is set to 0.01 Gyr (10 Myr).
-A Leapfrog integrator is used due to its symplectic nature, which conserves energy reasonably well over long timescales.
-The integrator is implemented in an adaptive form to increase accuracy.
+The total integration time is set to 5 Gyr (Gigayears) and the time step is set to 0.01 Gyr (10 Myr).
+A Leapfrog integrator is used because of its symplectic nature, which conserves energy reasonably well over long time scales.
+The integrator is implemented adaptively to increase accuracy.

 3. **Potential Models Used:**
 - **Disk Potential:**
-     A Miyamoto-Nagai disk potential is used to represent the stellar disk of the Milky Way.
-This potential provides a flattened disk-like gravitational field, suitable for modeling disk galaxies.
+An exponential disk potential is used to represent the stellar disk of the Milky Way.
+This potential provides a flattened gravitational field, suitable for modeling disk galaxies.
 - **Dark Matter Halo Potential:**
-     A Navarro-Frenk-White (NFW) profile is used to describe the Milky Way's dark matter halo.
-The NFW profile is widely used in cosmological simulations and matches the density distribution of halos formed in cold dark matter models.
+A Navarro-Frenk-White (NFW) profile is used to describe the dark matter halo of the Milky Way.
+The NFW profile is widely used in cosmological simulations and corresponds to the density distribution of halos formed in cold dark matter models.
 - **Bulge Potential:**
-     A Hernquist potential is employed to represent the central bulge of the Milky Way.
-The Hernquist profile closely mimics the observed properties of spheroidal components in galaxies.
+A Hernquist potential is employed to represent the Large Magellanic Cloud.
+The Hernquist profile closely mimics the observed properties of spheroidal components in galaxies, in particular, bulges and halos.

-4. **Dynamical Friction:**
+4. **Dynamic Friction:**
-   The code includes a dynamical friction term based on Chandrasekhar's formula.
-This force accounts for the gravitational drag experienced by the LMC as it moves through the Milky Way's dark matter halo, which slows down its motion over time.
+The code includes a dynamic friction term based on the Chandrasekhar formula.
+This force is responsible for the gravitational drag experienced by the LMC as it moves through the Milky Way's dark matter halo, which slows its motion over time.

-5. **Initial Conditions and Parameter Scan:**
-   Each MPI process is responsible for a different combination of initial velocities and positions, allowing the user to scan a grid of initial conditions to find a suitable orbit for the LMC.

-6. **Energy and Distance Tracking:**
+5. **Energy and Distance Tracking:**
-   Throughout the simulation, the code saves the energy and galactocentric distance of the LMC at each timestep.
-These are written to individual output files for further analysis and plotting.
+Throughout the simulation, the code saves the energy and galactocentric distance of the LMC at each time step.
+This information is written to individual output files for later analysis and plotting.

-7. **Output:**
-   For each simulation, two files are generated:
-   - One containing the galactocentric distance of the LMC as a function of time.
-   - Another containing the total energy of the system (kinetic + potential) over time.

 ### Final Comments:

-Unfortunately, all outputs are constant, which physically should not happen.
-Despite many attempts, I was unable to correct the issue.
-If anyone accessing this repository knows how to fix the code or wants to give it a try, feel free to do so!
+For each mpi rank, a file is generated containing the galactocentric distance of the LMC as a function of time and the total energy of the system (kinetic + potential) over time.
+My idea was to obtain the orbital energy loss and compare it with observations and N-body simulations.
+Unfortunately, all the outputs are constant, which physically should not happen.
+Despite many attempts, I was unable to fix the problem.
+If anyone accessing this repository knows how to fix the code or wants to try, feel free to do so!